ttulka/assemblyscript-samples/parallax-scrolling/README.md

-# Canvas Images with AssemblyScript
+# Parallax Scrolling with AssemblyScript

-This demo project show rendering images on a HTML canvas in multiple layers as parallax scrolling.
+This demo project show rendering images on a **HTML canvas** in multiple layers as parallax scrolling.

 ![Preview](parallax_preview.gif)